 Sony’s LDAC is not really Hi-Res, but that’s okay

-That’s a lot of data to take in, but the bottom line is that Sony’s LDAC technology doesn’t really provide true Hi-Res audio over Bluetooth.
+That’s a lot of data to take in, but the bottom line is that Sony’s LDAC technology doesn’t technically provide true Hi-Res audio over Bluetooth — but it does get pretty close in some contexts.
 Technically, the 990kbps version of the codec reaches all the way to 48kHz (and is the only codec able to do so).
 However, its resolution and noise floor are nowhere near 24 bits, and are worse than 16 bits above 15kHz.
+Given that most peoples’ hearing diminishes starting at the high frequencies, it’s entirely possible that many won’t notice the difference.

 Compared to the capabilities of a wired connection, LDAC is certainly not Hi-Res.
 But whether you'll hear the difference is another matter.

-Ultimately, LDAC users are likely to spend a fair bit of time listening to the 330kbps version.
+Ultimately, LDAC users will likely spend a fair bit of time listening to the 330kbps version.
 Unfortunately, the available resolution and 18kHz cut-off frequency are objectively inferior to CD quality, Qualcomm’s aptX, and SBC.

 Frequently asked questions

-A CD (or equivalent FLAC / lossless file) is 2 channels of 16 bit samples at a sampling frequency of 44.1 kHz, producing a data rate of 2 x 16 x 44100= 1,411 kbps, which is is higher than LDAC’s highest data rate, which you correctly state is 990kbps.
+A CD (or equivalent FLAC / lossless file) is 2 channels of 16 bit samples at a sampling frequency of 44.1 kHz, producing a data rate of 2 x 16 x 44100= 1,411 kbps, which is is higher than LDAC’s highest data rate, which is 990kbps.

-Therefore some data (almost a third) must be thrown away, and LDAC cannot be considered lossless, although it is the closest you can currently get over over a Bluetooth connection.
+Therefore, some data (almost a third) must be thrown away, and LDAC cannot be considered lossless, although it is the closest you can currently get over a Bluetooth connection.

 No. The Apple iPhone does not support LDAC.